dslik/red-jellies/final-project/video_script.md

 Calor is designed to spend most of its time off.

-When it wakes up, it checks the charging voltage.
-Depending on the charging voltage it does things differently.
+Each time it wakes up, it checks the charging voltage.

+Depending on the charging voltage it does several different things.

 Let's demonstrate this: